symPiotr/amplicon_analysis_pipeline/16S_rRNA_and COI_amplicon_workflow.md

-# 16S rRNA amplicon data analysis - recommended workflow
+# 16S rRNA and COI amplicon data analysis
-This pipeline starts with raw amplicon data for 16S rRNA V4 region, or alternatively V1-V2 region (16S-V4_SampleName_R1.fastq & 16S-V4_SampleName_R2.fastq for each sample).
+This pipeline starts with raw amplicon data for bacterial 16S rRNA V4 region, or V1-V2 region, or alternatively, for insect cytochrome oxidase I (COI).
 It is assumed that the data were extracted from the original multi-target amplicon data using the approach described in [README](README.md): only read pairs where both the forward and the reverse read contained error-free primer sequences were extracted.
+For each sample/target, you should be starting with two files, for example 16S-V4_SampleName_R1.fastq & 16S-V4_SampleName_R2.fastq.

+To follow this protocol, you should have basic familiarity with Unix command line and sequence analysis, and motivation to learn more!

 &nbsp;